PotOfCoffee2Go/tw5-tickets/README.md

 npm install
 ```

+## Database
-The more difficult part is to build the JSON database of tickets.
+The somewhat more difficult part is to build the JSON database of TiddlyWiki tickets.
 To do so will need to use or create a [GitHub Personal Access Token][9].
 Place the token in a file '.env' in the 'parent' directory of the project (ie: parent of 'tw5-tickets') which contains a line like so:

 `TOKEN=YourGithubPersonalAccessToken`

 From the 'tw5-tickets' project directory run `npm run get-issues` which will create the ticket database in file 'public/assets/db/github-issues.json'.
 If is not present a warning will be displayed when the server is launched.

+The database of ticket submitters (GitHub users) can then be created by `npm run submitters` which stores the info in 'public/assets/db/submitter.json'.
+Now all set to start the server...

-Fire up the server:
+## Fire up the server

 ```cmd
 npm start